 Mandatory host type (professional/private) assessment

-In accordance with new regulations, Booking.com is required to ask certain accommodation partners to self-declare themselves as either a professional (trader) or private host (non-trader).
+In accordance with new regulations, Booking.com is required to ask certain accommodation partners to self-declare themselves as either a professional (trader) or a private host (non-trader).

 As a result, it’s mandatory to give consumers info on whether the host is a trader or non-trader starting June 16, 2020.